szaimen/Nextcloud-NAS-Guide/README.md

 <details><summary>Click here to expand</summary>

 1. **Power On** your server (if not already done)
-1. Connect from a PC in the same network to your server over SSH (if not already done)
+1. Connect from a PC in the same network to your server over SSH (if not already done; if you cannot connect because the SSH fingerprint changed, type in `ssh-keygen -R ip-address` so e.g. `ssh-keygen -R 192.168.178.144` to remove the old fingerprint and try again to connect to your server over SSH.)
 1. Run `sudo rm /var/scripts/activate-tls.sh` over CLI to delete the activate-tls script (you will run it at the end via a Menu, so the local script isn't needed)
 1. Run `sudo bash /var/scripts/menu.sh` over CLI
 1. Choose `Server Configuration` -> `GeoBlock`